Office of Electricity Delivery and Energy Reliability, DOE.

 Notice of application.

-Maine Public Service Company (Maine Public) and Bangor Hydro Electric Company (Bangor Hydro) filed a joint application to voluntarily transfer the Maine Public facilities authorized by Presidential Permit No. PP-81 to Bangor Hydro.
+Maine Public Service Company (Maine Public) and Bangor Hydro Electric Company (Bangor Hydro) filed a joint application to voluntarily transfer the Maine Public facilities authorized by Presidential Permit No. Start Printed Page 23339PP-89, as amended, to Bangor Hydro.
 The application requested that the Department of Energy (DOE) rescind the Presidential permit held by Maine Public and simultaneously issue a permit to Bangor Hydro under its new name, Emera Maine (Emera), covering the same international transmission facilities.

 Comments or motions to intervene must be submitted on or before May 28, 2014.